Survey of Natural Language Processing for Education: Taxonomy, Systematic Review, and Future Trends: Demonstration Systems

-For AES and ACS, LinggleWrite~\cite{tsai2020lingglewrite} is a writing coach tool that offers writing suggestions, proficiency assessments, grammatical error detection and corrective feedback.
+For AES and ACS, LinggleWrite~\cite{tsai2020lingglewrite} is a writing coach tool that offers writing suggestions, proficiency assessments, grammatical error detection, and corrective feedback.
 IntelliMetric\footnote{\url{https://www.intellimetric.com/direct/}} is an online multilingual AES platform that supports writing evaluation by delivering instant scores with the accuracy and consistency of human experts.
+EXPATS~\cite{manabe2021expats} is an open-source framework for AES, enabling rapid experimentation with various models, while integrating visualization and interpretability tools.
 Qualified\footnote{\url{https://www.qualified.io/}} and CoderPad\footnote{\url{https://coderpad.io/}} are online platforms designed for coding assessments, offering interactive environments to evaluate coding skills.

 For GEC and CEC, ALLECS~\cite{qorib2023allecs} and Grammarly\footnote{\url{https://www.grammarly.com/}} are web applications that provide online GEC service by offering lightweight GEC systems optimized for users with slow internet connections and comprehensive writing assistance, respectively.
+Errant~\cite{bryant2017automatic} is a toolkit that extracts and classifies edits from parallel sentences, enabling error type evaluation and dataset standardization.
+WAMP~\cite{moon2023wamp} is a web-based annotation tool designed to efficiently create annotated corpora for GEC, with features like customizable error tags and file export for system evaluation.
+Other demos~\cite{calo2021gecko+, shi2023effidit} can also be applied for both researchers and educators.
 CodeGeeX~\cite{zheng2023codegeex} is an open-source and multilingual pre-trained model that enables syntax and function-correct code generation and can be integrated as IDE extensions.
+CodeHelp~\cite{Sheese_2024} is an LLM-powered assistant that provides real-time programming guidance and explanations, helping students solve coding issues independently without giving direct solutions.
+MarsCode~\cite{liu2024marscodeagentainativeautomated} is an LLM-based multi-agent framework for automated bug fixing.